Montgomery County Personal Injury Claims

 Montgomery County has a "fast track" for tort cases.
-Most motor vehicle cases with average damages go to jury trial within six months of the date the lawsuit was filed.
+Most car accident cases in Rockville with average damages go to the jury trial within six months the lawsuit was filed.

 These attorneys who serve as mediators vary in quality.
 Some are great and some are not so good.
 You take what you can get.

 The mediator must report back to the court with the results of the mediation and can order the parties to attend more than one session of mediation if the case does not reach a settlement.
 Unlike many other jurisdictions in Maryland, if the case does not settle at mediation, the trial almost always goes forward on the assigned trial date.
 This makes it easy to schedule expert and fact witnesses for trial.
 But you better have your ducks in a row.